Exmark Z Turf Equipment Backyard Life

 Ideal Grass Heights

-Tall and fine fescue, ryegrass, and Kentucky bluegrass are cool-season grasses that grow best in the fall and spring, and keep their color throughout the year.
+Tall and fine fescue, ryegrass, and Kentucky bluegrass are cool-season grasses that grow best in the fall and spring.
+These grasses keep their color throughout the year.
 The correct deck height to cut them at is between 2.5 and 3.5 inches.

 Bermuda, Zoysia, St. Augustine, and centipede are common warm-season grasses that love, and tolerate, hot southern sun.
 To mow them right, set your deck height between .5 and 1.5 inches.